 RDXML007I Driver Shim has successfully started and is ready to process events.

-- Explanation: The Metadirectory engine has requested the driver to start the shim for event processing, and the driver shim has successfully started. - Action: No action required.
+Explanation: The Metadirectory engine has requested the driver to start the shim for event processing, and the driver shim has successfully started.

 RDXML008W Unable to establish client connection from remoteName.